 Over the years we’ve spent a lot of time in flea markets.
 And like all collectors and dealers, we're inspired by the hunt.
-There is a magnetic pull that entices you through alley ways of junk in the hope of spotting elusive treasures that no one else see’s or falls in love.
+There is a magnetic pull that entices you through alley ways of junk in the hope of spotting elusive treasures that no one else see’s or falls in love with.

 Tip No. 1 | Take time to get your ‘flea-market’ eyes on.

 Time is your best friend at a market; slow down and enjoy the search.
 Even when not working I love to spend a morning wandering through markets and garage sales; especially with a girlfriend in tow who has a different eye to mine.
 My favourite flea-market wanderer is Carmen, who has an uncanny knack of finding small objet from which she refashions into whimsical one-of-a-kind brooches & jewellery.
-It pays to go with someone who is not looking for the same thing :)
+For the sake of the friendship it helps that you are both not looking for the same thing 😃

 *Take a girlfriend; this way, you will be able to buy whatever you want!

 Tip No.2 | Starting early is often the key...but not always

 Whilst we are often up with the birds to make it to the markets, don’t fret if you’re not an early riser.
 I have found some gems later in the day, like this delightful collection of ceramic ladies in 1920’s bathing costumes on a rather crowded table at Port De Vanves & a good 20thC table lamp at Surry Hills market... not at the crack of dawn but at quite a leisurely hour later in the morning.

 Tip No. 3 | Be regular, get to know your market

 Beauty is in the eye of the beholder, and this could not be truer of those that visit markets; both the stall holder and the hunter.
 Every stall has its own charm and character - if you go often enough you will find that special someone who seems to have the same taste as you.
 But buyer beware it can become an expensive hobby or habit…

 Tip No.4 | Be friendly & BYO cash!